stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 1. **Architectural drift**: introduction of architectural design decisions orthogonal to a system's prescriptive architecture
 2. **Architectural erosion**: introduction of architecture design decisions that violate a system's prescriptive architecture.

+## Architectural Recovery

+What happens when an architecture drifts or erodes?
+We have to take a path leading to **architectural recovery** which typically means to determine SWA from implementation and fix it.
+Developers should not simply _tweak_ code to recover their SWA.